15 min read

 What’s your ultimate goal with implementing a centralized procurement system?
 Are you looking to save money, speed up processes, cut the number of suppliers you deal with, or just keep everything under control?
 Whatever it is, get specific.
 If you know what success looks like, you’ll have a way better shot at actually hitting it.

 This is where setting measurable goals becomes essential.
-You want to track your progress and improvements since introducing the centralized procurement organization structure, right?
+You want to track your progress and improvements by introducing the centralized procurement organization structure, right?
 So, establish the right metrics and KPIs (Key Performance Indicators) to ensure you’re on the right path, like:

-• Purchase order cycle time (how long it takes to get from purchase request to payment)
+- Purchase order cycle time (how long it takes to get from purchase request to payment)

-• Cost savings (how much you’re saving after consolidating orders, eliminating maverick spending, and negotiating better deals)
+- Cost savings (how much you’re saving after consolidating orders, eliminating maverick spending, and negotiating better deals)

-• Spend under management (how much of procurement spending happens under the control of procurement managers)
+- Spend under management (how much of procurement spending happens under the control of procurement managers)

 3. Get everyone onboard